open-component-model/ocm/docs/reference/ocm_get.md

-## ocm get &mdash; Get Information About Artefacts And Components
+## ocm get &mdash; Get Information About Artifacts And Components

 ### Synopsis